-Gwynne Shrire at her Batmitzvah with Rabbi Bloch in 1953 seen with Rabbi Bloch.
+Gwynne Shrire (right) is pictures at her Batmitzvah with Rabbi Bloch in 1953.
 Gwynne's Mom decided she should have a batmitzvah but it seems Rabbi Bloch was not too sure what to do.
-Read Gwynne's story see link at the end.
+Read Gwynne's story which includes the first ever Barmitzvah in Kimberley (see link at the end).